opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 - cdx2cdx - convert between CycloneDx serializations (eg between JSON and XML).
 Examples of tools that can do this include:
    + https://github.com/CycloneDX/cyclonedx-cli
-- spdx2spdx - convert between SPDX serializations (eg between JSON and RDF)
+- spdx2spdx - convert between SPDX serializations (eg between JSON and RDF).
+Examples of tools that can do this include:
    + ?
-- cdx2spdx - convert from CycloneDX to SPDX
+- cdx2spdx - convert from CycloneDX to SPDX.
+Examples of tools that can do this include:
    + ?
-- spdx2cdx - convert from SPDX to CycloneDX
+- spdx2cdx - convert from SPDX to CycloneDX.
+Examples of tools that can do this include:
    + https://github.com/CycloneDX/cyclonedx-cli

 ## Subset of SBOM data